-- Development and implementation of inclusivity and sensitivity training, including specific management training. - Host lunch-and-learns, seminars, etc, focused on the importance of diversity in the workplace with a goal of holding two annually - Foundation of Employee Resource Groups (ERGs), which are voluntary, employee-led groups based on shared characteristics or life experience that foster a diverse, inclusive workplace. - ERGs will provide support as well as enhance career and personal development in the workplace. - Periodic assessment of policies addressing non-discrimination, harassment, retaliation. - Engagement with outside HR personnel for best practices.
+- Development and implementation of inclusivity and sensitivity training, including specific management training, to be held at least once annually. - Host lunch-and-learns, seminars, etc, focused on the importance of diversity in the workplace with a goal of holding two annually - Foundation of Employee Resource Groups (ERGs), which are voluntary, employee-led groups based on shared characteristics or life experience that foster a diverse, inclusive workplace, to be held at least once a quarter. - ERGs will provide support as well as enhance career and personal development in the workplace. - Periodic assessment of policies addressing non-discrimination, harassment, retaliation, at least once annually. - Engagement with outside HR personnel for best practices.
 Our Human Resources department will work to identify diversity needs and implement policies to achieve our goals.

 Evaluation Frequency and Metrics: Good Chemistry will collect and consider feedback from annual engagement surveys and relevant exit interviews.
 All comments and feedback will be documented and reviewed by senior management staff.
 Good Chemistry will conduct engagement surveys annually and review the results of these surveys within a month of administering them.
 Senior management will identify the top 3-5 areas for improvement and in collaboration with employees develop short-term and long-term goals on how to address those areas of development.
-Exist interviews and feedback from departing employees will be evaluated and assessed as they take place; which will enable Good Chemistry to demonstrate to the CCC progress toward its goals.
+Exit interviews and feedback from departing employees will be evaluated and assessed as they take place; which will enable Good Chemistry to demonstrate to the CCC progress toward its goals upon the annual renewal of its license.